tkem/cachetools/README.rst

 implemented, and decorators for easily memoizing function and method calls are provided, too.

-For more information, please refer to cachetools's online documentation_.
+For more information, please refer to the online documentation_.

 Installation